Fire and rescue services

 The local currency is the Venezuelan Bolivar Fuerte (VEF).

 It's not easy to exchange Australian dollars for local currency.
-It may be hard to access money from an Australian bank account.
+Accessing money from an Australian bank account may be challenging.

 There are 2 official exchange rates as well as black market rates.
 It's only legal to change money at the official government rate.